MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-restore-dropped-server.md

      [:::image type="content" source="media/how-to-restore-dropped-server/monitor-log-delete-server.png" alt-text="Screenshot of Activity log filtered for delete MySQL server operation." lightbox="media/how-to-restore-dropped-server/monitor-log-delete-server.png":::](./media/how-to-restore-dropped-server/monitor-log-delete-server.png#lightbox)

-1. Double Select the Delete MySQL Server event and select the JSON tab and note the "resourceId" and "submissionTimestamp" attributes in JSON output.
+1. Select the **Delete MySQL Server** event, select the JSON tab, and note the "resourceId" and "submissionTimestamp" attributes in JSON output.
 The resourceId is in the following format: `/subscriptions/ffffffff-ffff-ffff-ffff-ffffffffffff/resourceGroups/TargetResourceGroup/providers/Microsoft.DBforMySQL/flexibleServers/deletedserver`.

 1. Go to [Create Server REST API Page](/rest/api/mysql/flexibleserver/servers/create) and select "Try It" tab highlighted in green and login in with your Azure account.

-1. Provide the resourceGroupName, serverName (deleted Azure Database for MySQL flexible server instance name), subscriptionId, derived from "resourceId" attribute captured in Step 3, while api-version is pre-populated as shown in image.
+1. Provide the resourceGroupName, serverName (deleted Azure Database for MySQL flexible server instance name), subscriptionId, derived from "resourceId" attribute captured in Step 3.
+At the same time, api-version is prepopulated as shown in image.

      [:::image type="content" source="media/how-to-restore-dropped-server/server-create-rest-api.png" alt-text="Screenshot of Create server using REST API." lightbox="media/how-to-restore-dropped-server/server-create-rest-api.png":::](./media/how-to-restore-dropped-server/server-create-rest-api.png#lightbox)

-1. Scroll below on Request Body section and paste the following:
+1. Scroll below on the Request Body section and paste the following:

     ```json
     {